pango3001/Concurrent-UNIX-Processes-and-shared-memory/README.md

 in case of program failure "ipcrm -a" may need to be called if problems persists "pkill -u $USER" may also need to be called

-# CS 4760 Operating Systems

-Assignment 2 Due Date: October 02, 2020

-# Concurrent UNIX Processes and shared memory

-# Purpose

-The goal of this homework is to become familiar with concurrent processing in Linux using shared memory.

 # Task